Operation Greeley: Operation

 because Peers expected that such a move would only encourage a PAVN 1st Division offensive in Pleiku.
-Instead, Larsen proposed sending a brigade of the 1st Cavalry Division to Kon Tum province: one battalion to reinforce Đắk Tô and the others to positions just north of Kontum City, where the 24th Regiment was thought to be lurking.
+Instead, Larsen proposed sending a brigade of the 1st Cavalry Division to Kontum Province: one battalion to reinforce Đắk Tô and the others to positions just north of Kontum City, where the 24th Regiment was thought to be lurking.
 Aerial resupply would be necessary at first, but Larsen asked the ARVN II Corps' command to secure the road from Pleiku to Tan Canh.